dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 #### Functional Programming and Stream API
 ###### Functional interfaces
+Lambda rules:
+* you can miss or put lambda type for each param
-Automatic variables - those that declared inside block of code (named like that because they would be gone automatically when we exit the block).
+* if you want to use annotation for lambda param - you must specify the type Automatic variables - those that declared inside block of code (named like that because they would be gone automatically when we exit the block).
 Instance & static variables shouldn't be effectively final in order to be used inside lambda.
 ```java
 class Scope{